hyuqing11/Properties_Calculation/README.md

 # Material Properties Calculation

-This repository contains code for calculating various material properties using molecular dynamics simulations.
+This repository contains code for calculating various material properties using data obtained from molecular dynamics simulations (LAMMPS).
 Currently, the following calculations are supported:

 1. **Plot String in OVITO (property_type = 6):**
    This option allows you to visualize the string configuration using OVITO software.